mui/material-ui/docs/pages/blog/mui-x-v6-alpha-zero.md

 But please consider joining our alpha testers group and [giving us](https://forms.gle/vsBv6CLPz9h57xg8A) an user interview.
 You'll get an insider's view of the development and can help us iterate early in the new features.

-As usual, we'll be listening to all the feedback in our GitHub repository, feel free to request features and report any bugs.
+As usual, you can always request [features and report any bugs](https://github.com/mui/mui-x/issues/new/choose).
+We're glad to listen all the feedback.